Recursively Feasible Probabilistic Safe Online Learning with Control Barrier Functions: Gaussian Process Regression-based Probabilistic Safety Filter

 { }

 Here, $\circ$ denotes the element-wise product.
-Now, letting the target function $h(x,y)$ be $\Delta_B(x,u)$ with $y = [1,u^T]^T$, we can clearly see that by using the ADP compound kernel the prediction of $\Delta_B(x_*,u_*)$ at a query point $(x_*,u_*)$ has a mean function \eqref{eq:mu_adp} that is affine in the control input $u_*$ and a variance \eqref{eq:sigma_adp} that is quadratic in $u_*$.
-This is crucial for the construction of the convex optimization-based safety filter that will be introduced in the next section.
-We will denote the mean and variance of the prediction of $\Delta_B$ at a query point $(x_*,u_*)$ as $\mu_B(x_*,u_*|\mathbb{D}_N)$ and $\sigma_B^{2}(x_*,u_*|\mathbb{D}_N)$, respectively.
+The prediction of $\Delta_B(x_*,u_*)$ has a mean function \eqref{eq:mu_adp} that is affine in the control input $u_*$ and a variance function \eqref{eq:sigma_adp} that is quadratic in $u_*$. \revision{This arises from the control-affine nature of the dynamics and the use of the ADP compound kernel.
+This structure leads to the convexity of the optimization in the safety filter, which will be introduced in Section \ref{sec:04controllers}.}